CHBChan/Optimal-solution-to-a-niche-matrix-problem/README.md

 | M             | Odd                  | [Floor(M/2) + 2*Ceil((N-M+1)/2) - 2]  [Floor(M/2)] |
 | M             | Even                 | [Floor(M/2]  [Floor(M/2)] |

 By using one of these equations instead, you can drastically reduce the time complexity of the problem from O(N * M) to O(1) without having to use any data structures.
-I really enjoyed solving this problem because this is one of the rarer cases where you can use raw mathematics to derive the optimal solution.
+I really enjoyed solving this problem because it is a rare case of a problem that can be optimized relatively easily using only mathematics.
+On a side note, this problem is so niche I don't see any practical applications for it outside of maybe being used in grid-based games.